zs144/omics-base-env/README.md

 If this environment helps your research, please cite the repo:

-Z. Sheng (2025). omix-base-env: A lightweight base environment for single-cell and spatial omics. github.com/zs144/omix-base-env
+Z. Sheng (2025). omics-base-env: A lightweight base environment for single-cell and spatial omics. github.com/zs144/omics-base-env